kashif-ghafoor/linkedin_scraper/README.md

 Required arguments:

 ```
  --session_id  	            value of li_at cookie.
                             steps required to get value
                             1. Login to LinkedIn using an account of your choice.
                             2. Open Chrome developer tools
                             3. Go to tab Application, then from left panel select Storage -> Cookies -> https://www.linkedin.com.
 In the main view locate row with name li_at and copy content from the column Value.
  --search_keyword           keyword you want to search for in profiles. i.e testrail

+ --sesssion_id_profiles     session id of linkedin account (most probably fake. it may get banned. )

 ```